neams-th-coe/cardinal/README.md

 # Cardinal

-Cardinal is a wrapping of the spectral element code nekRS and the Monte Carlo code OpenMC as a MOOSE application.
-Cardinal is intended for high-resolution thermal-hydraulics and particle transport feedback to MOOSE multiphysics simulations.
+Cardinal is a wrapping of the spectral element code [nekRS](https://github.com/Nek5000/nekRS) and the Monte Carlo code [OpenMC](https://github.com/openmc-dev/openmc) as a MOOSE application.
+Cardinal is intended for providing high-resolution thermal-hydraulics and particle transport feedback to MOOSE multiphysics simulations.

 ## Building